-The Company is committed to conducting its business safely and in a socially, environmentally and ethically responsible manner and recognizes the importance of a strong Environmental, Social, and Governance framework to achieve this goal over the short, medium and long term.
+The Company is committed to conducting its business safely and in a socially, environmentally and ethically responsible manner and recognizes the importance of creating environmental, social, and economic value in the short, medium, and long term, following a strong governance framework to manage the associated risks in a timely manner.

 In 2020, Frontera revisited its commitment and ownership of sustainability issues, with the goal to strengthen its culture of sustainable operations through the implementation of a comprehensive sustainability strategy.
-As a result of this process, in May 2021, the Company released a new ESG strategy called "Building a Sustainable Future".
+As a result of this process, in May 2021, the Company released a new strategy called "Building a Sustainable Future".
 Its main objectives are to work toward a greener and cleaner future, generate prosperity for all and position the Company as an influencer of integrity.
-The Company's new ESG strategy requires business leadership to focus not only on "what we do," but on "how we do it," and to evaluate and manage the Company's commitment to creating long-term sustainable value and manage risks associated with ESG matters in a timely manner.
+The Company's new sustainability strategy requires business leadership to focus not only on "what we do", but on "how we do it", and to evaluate and manage the Company's commitment to creating long-term sustainable value and manage risks associated with environmental, social and governance matters in a timely manner.

-The Company is in the process of integrating this new ESG leadership into the Company's corporate documents, policies, vision, processes, and day-to-day operations, creating a top down commitment from management that flows through the entire organization.
+The Company has been aligning and integrating its sustainability framework into the Company's corporate documents, policies, vision, processes, and day-to-day operations, creating a top down commitment from management that flows through the entire organization.